 Cashew nut and Raisins – 1/4 Cup

-Oil – 1 n 1/2 Tbsp to fry nuts (You can go for ghee instead)
+Oil – 1 and 1/2 Tbsp to fry nuts (You can go for ghee instead)

 How to make Traditional Clay Pot Sakkarai Pongal